-How to use an insurance trust for your beneficiaries’ well-being.
+How to use an insurance or Takaful trust for your beneficiaries’ well-being.

 - Benefit payout: Controlled administered payment VS a lump sum payment.